opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 #### Markdown Metadata

 Another great aspect of Markdown format is you can also include metadata directly within it.
 You might use this to provide additional information to users about the nature of the documentation contained in the document.
 Markdown metadata is 3 dashes followed by key/value pairs at the top of your document before you start the first paragraph, closed with a final 3 dashes.
-Any metadata standard can be represented, it would be suggested to use of a few commons attributes like "title" and “description” and you might also implement an existing open metadata standard such as [Dublin Core](http://dublincore.org/documents/usageguide/elements.shtml).
+Any metadata standard can be represented, but use of a few commons attributes like “Title” and “Description” is recommended and you might also implement an existing open metadata standard such as [Dublin Core](http://dublincore.org/documents/usageguide/elements.shtml).

 For example:
 ```